arcapix/vim-gpfs/README.md

 Licensing
 ---------
 vim-gpfs is distributed under the MIT License.
+See LICENSE for details.